Ad Vanderveen: Reception

 David Olney said of Vanderveen's music that it is of a remarkable honesty and humility, and that one has the feeling in his music of moving towards something deep and powerful.

 Gerrit Schinkel commented on Rise In Love in Bluestown Music magazine in 2024 that Vanderveen would continue to deliver great albums with much to enjoy.

 Marius Roeting wrote in New Folk Sounds magazine in 2023 that Vanderveen was perhaps the most creative and prolific singer-songwriter in the Americana folk scene.

 Lee Zimmerman wrote in Goldmine magazine in 2023 that Vanderveen was one of his country's finest exports, a singer-songwriter with a keen sense of melody and melodic intent, and his songs were supple, soothing and rich with sentiment and honest emotion.

 Bert van Kessel said in 2020 in Altcountryforum magazine that it was amazing how Vanderveen would manage to maintain an unprecedentedly high level with this enormous output of albums.

 Norbert Tebarts wrote in Written in Music magazine in 2011 that Vanderveen was one of the best musicians in the Netherlands, but also one of the most underrated.

 Personal life

-Ad Vanderveen and Kersten de Ligny got married in 2019.
+Ad Vanderveen and Kersten de Ligny were married in 2019.
 They live in Bussum, Netherlands.

 Vanderveen has two sons and one grandchild.

 Outside of music, Vanderveen devotes himself to meditation, walking, reading and generally trying to keep himself and his instruments in good condition.

 Vanderveen supports the organization WISE, which specializes in educating the world about responsible energy sources.